-I am not big on pets, but I have been known to keep fish.
+I am not a big fan of pets, but I have been a fish over from time to time.
 My favorite fish to own are Bettas.
 I have owned four Betta fish over the years and found them to be unsurprisingly quiet and low maintenance - as long as I keep them separated.
 Below are my experiences taking care of my Bettas along with some facts about this particular breed of fish.

 Purchasing the Fish

 I've purchased all of my fish at Petco.
 They come in small, plastic cups the size of a take-out soup container.
 Betta fish at Petco range in price from $1.39- $29.99.
 Mine are in the $2.00 range.